Andur1n/Advent-of-Cyber---2025/Day 4/Writeup.md

 ## Further Thoughts

 This room was definitely not my favourite.
 The AI was a bit slow to react and it was very much a "hands off" room without much interaction.
 It was very good to see what the capabilities are of AI within the Cybersecurity space.

-I am extremely new to SIEMs, and this was a great first experience with Splunk.
-The challenge took longer to complete due to unfamiliarity with the tool, the attacker mindset, and common attack patterns.
-However, it provided an excellent introduction to SIEM analysis and real-world investigation techniques.